Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/d9a168f0-d367-44d6-b1e2-5c1a1c2600da)

-   It would seem that the major mode has 548 tracks and accounts for more than half of the total tracks.
+   The major mode seems to have 548 tracks and accounts for more than half of the total tracks.

-   For the analyzing the relationship of the mode and streams, we should first group them by mode and streams
+   For analyzing the relationship between the mode and streams, we should first group them by mode and streams.

    ```python
    df_mode_stream = df_spotify[['mode', 'streams']].groupby('mode').sum('streams')